-- (2) An application for a TIN shall be: - (a) made in the approved form; - (b) accompanied by documentary evidence of the person's identity as prescribed; and - (c) made within 7 days of becoming liable to apply for a TIN. - (3) When the Secretary is satisfied that the applicant's identity has been established, the Secretary shall issue a TIN to the applicant by written notice. - (4) A TIN is issued to a person when the Secretary serves the person with written notice of the TIN. - (5) The Secretary shall refuse an application for a TIN when: - (a) the Secretary is not satisfied as to the applicant's true identity; or - (b) the applicant has already been issued with a TIN that is still in force. - (6) The Secretary shall serve an applicant for a TIN with written notice of a decision to refuse the application.
+- (1) The following persons must apply to the Secretary for a taxpayer identification number ("TIN") unless the person has already been issued with a TIN: - (a) every resident person within the meaning in paragraph (b) of the definition of 'resident person' in section 3 of the Business Tax Act: - (b) any other person who becomes liable for tax under a tax law. - (2) An application for a TIN must be: - (a) made in the approved form; - (b) accompanied by documentary evidence of the person's identity as prescribed; and - (c) made within 7 days of becoming liable to apply for a TIN. - (3) When the Secretary is satisfied that the applicant's identity has been established, the Secretary must issue a TIN to the applicant by written notice. - (4) A TIN is issued to a person when the Secretary serves the person with written notice of the TIN. - (5) The Secretary must refuse an application for a TIN when: - (a) the Secretary is not satisfied as to the applicant's true identity; or - (b) the applicant has already been issued with a TIN that is still in force. - (6) The Secretary must serve an applicant for a TIN with written notice of a decision to refuse the application.